 “Help!
-How can I help my child hold a pencil?”
+How can I help my child with pencil grip?”

-Because children do not always want to be helped.
+For one reason, children do not always want to be helped with pencil grip.

 Go figure.
-Here we are, teaching them to be independent thinkers, and then swooping in to correct everything.
+We are teaching children to be independent thinkers and then swooping in to correct everything.

-My three-year-old is full of independence and absolutely does not want mom to rearrange his marker.
+My three-year-old is full of independence and does not want mom to rearrange his marker.
 GASP!
-Doesn’t he know I am a preschool mommy blogger?!
+Doesn’t he know I have a degree in education?!

 So what do I do?
 I find subtle ways to have him practice to develop his pencil grip.
-These activities suggest he rearrange his grip to create lines and movements in order to complete the task.
+These activities suggest he rearrange his grip to create lines and movements to complete the task.

 Priscila breaks down pencil the different ages with actionable tips on how to help.

-Now, just like anything in life, this will take practice.
+Like anything in life, the correct pencil grip will take practice.

-This is my favorite saying right now.
-Practice, dedication and one on one instruction WILL pay off.
+Practice, dedication, and one on one instruction WILL pay off.
 We can help incorrect pencil grip over time.

 Guess what?
-It is called a palmar grasp and it is totally developmental!
+It is called a palmar grasp, and it is developmental!

 This is the time to develop their palmar arches without focusing too much on writing and grasp.

 Palmar arches allow for the cupping action of the hand to hold objects (like a pencil).
-So instead of the pencil, focus on manipulatives and toys that involve squeezing, pinching, putting small objects together and pulling them apart.
+So instead of the pencil, focus on manipulatives and toys that involve squeezing, pinching, putting small things together, and pulling them apart.

-But remember exposure is also important!
-So expose them to crayons and let them make marks and scribble for fun!
+But remember, exposure is also essential!
+Expose toddlers to crayons and let them make marks and scribble for fun!

-This is the time to develop their thumb, index and middle finger to work together.
+This period is the time to develop their thumb, index, and middle finger to work together.

 Strategies for Proper Grasp: